-It has an incredible sweet and savory flavor that soaks into the noodles and goes perfect with the fresh stir fried vegetables.
+This Thai noodles dish has an incredible sweet and savory flavor that soaks into the cellophane noodles and goes perfect with the fresh stir fried vegetables.
 I really think you'll fall in love with this dish like we did!

-Pad woon sen is a Thai glass noodle stir fry dish that it the ultimate in simple comfort food.
-It's what I like to call "leftover noodles" because you can use the leftovers in your fridge to make it (like this Chinese fried rice).
+Traditional Thai pad woon sen is a Thai glass noodle stir fry dish that it the ultimate in simple comfort food.
+It's what I like to call "leftover noodles" because you can use the leftovers in your fridge to make it (like this Chinese sausage fried rice).
+It's one of my favorite Thai noodles recipes!

-It's made with glass noodles (bean threads), quick stir fried vegetables and an incredible umami packed sauce.
-Then you can add shrimp, pork, beef, chicken...whatever your heart desires (we use chicken here, but you can use anything).
+It's made with stir-fried glass noodles (bean threads), quick stir fried vegetables and an incredible umami packed sauce made from oyster sauce and other ingredients.
+Then you can add chicken, shrimp, pork, beef...whatever your heart desires (we use chicken here, but you can use anything).

 If you're super into Thai recipes, I really think you'll like some of these too: